Fried Wontons

 Three wonton folding techniques: cat's ears, triangles, and simple Hong Kong style wrap.

-There are a handful of ways to fold wontons, and it always starts with placing an appropriate amount of filling in the center of a wonton wrapper.
+There are a few ways to fold wontons, and it all starts by placing the right amount of filling in the center of a wonton wrapper.

-The most common and authentic fold is the simple Hong Kong-style wrap (rightmost).
-It looks like a pouch with the edges gathered together at the top, forming some sort of a crown.
+The most common and authentic fold is the Hong Kong-style wrap (rightmost).
+It forms a pouch with the edges gathered at the top, creating a sort of crown.
+This one’s perfect for beginners—it’s simple and easy!
+Just brush the edges with water and gather them at the top to form your pouch.

-Another easy way to fold wontons is by creating a triangle (middle).
-Just fold the wrapper diagonally in half and seal the edges with water.
-It’s not as pretty as the Hong Kong-style wrap, but you can definitely make a lot of wontons in a short amount of time!
+Another quick method is the triangle fold (middle).
+Fold the wrapper diagonally in half and seal the edges with water.
+It’s not as fancy as the Hong Kong-style wrap, but you can definitely crank out a lot of wontons in no time!

-If you’re feeling a little bit fancy, you can try shaping them into cat’s ears (leftmost).
-This method requires a little bit more practice, but the end result is really worth it!
+If you’re feeling a bit more adventurous, try the cat’s ears shape (leftmost).
+It takes a little more practice, but the result is totally worth it!
 Watch the video in the recipe card to see how it’s done.

 This easy fried wonton recipe is so quick and simple that you can make it in less than 30 minutes!
 So even if you’re new to cooking, you can enjoy a plate of freshly made fried wontons for dinner without ordering takeout.